 Re-grades: All requests to have any submitted assignment re-graded must be submitted in writing within one week after the graded materials are returned to the student.
-Students should email the instructor to question a specific portion(s) of their assignment that they feel was scored incorrectly for a re-grade, not the TA.
+Students should email the instructor to question the specific portion(s) of their assignment that they feel was scored incorrectly for a re-grade, not the TA.

-Late Policy: Unless otherwise specified, materials that are submitted late but on the same date as they were due will receive a 10% deduction.
+Late Policy: Unless otherwise specified above, assignments may be submitted late.
+Assignments submitted late but on the same date as they were due will receive a 10% deduction.
 There will be an additional 10% deduction for each day or portion of a day, including weekends, they are late after that.
+Late submissions will be accepted for up to 1 week past the posted due date or the hard deadline, whichever is sooner.

-Hard Deadline: All materials of any kind must be submitted by 5 PM on Friday, April 28, 2023.
+Hard Deadline: All materials of any kind must be submitted by 5 PM on Friday, August 11, 2023.
 No materials will be accepted after this time.
 Final grades will be calculated based only on materials submitted by this deadline.
 If there are substantial materials that are missing and that cannot be submitted before this deadline, the student should consider withdrawing from the course or requesting an Incomplete by completing this form prior to the end of the term.